The Finance Research and Industry Group

-The Institute of Finance is established at the University of Leicester to serve as an international center of excellence for research and teaching in Finance and as a link between the academia and professionals working in the Finance industry.
-A main goal of the Institute of Finance consists in holding regular seminars on Finance-related topics which are also industry-relevant.
+The Finance Research and Industry Group is established at the University of Leicester to serve as an international center of excellence for research and teaching in Finance and as a link between the academia and professionals working in the Finance industry.
+A main goal of the The Finance Research and Industry Group consists in holding regular seminars on Finance-related topics which are also industry-relevant.

-The IoF has hosted seminars from researchers in diverse areas of finance as for example:
+The group has hosted seminars from researchers in diverse areas of finance as for example:

 - Professor Charles Calomiris, Columbia Business School - Columbia University (USA); "Crisis ‘Shock Factors’ and the Cross-Section of Global Equity Returns"